By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Because of the language barrier, having a good internet connection in Fukuoka can help save you time and money.
 You will want this with you to get around: when navigating, using Hyperdia and Google maps, converting yen to your currency, and translating signs.

-Klook’s unlimited 4G LTE pocket wifi service is a convenient option because you can pick it up at Fukuoka Airport and return it at almost any major airport in Japan.
-It also uses Softbank, which I have found to be reliable.
-It can also connect up to 14 devices, which means you can split the cost with a group.
+Some offers you’ll see online entail picking it up at Fukuoka Airport and return it at almost any major airport in Japan, making it convenient, too!
+Others also use Softbank, which I have found to be reliable.
+In addition, some of the them can also connect up to 14 devices, which means you can split the cost with a group.
 Here are more bits about it:

 • Unlimited 4G LTE and 3G data